sameeroak1110/gowp/README.md

 ones amongst the GC oriented programming languages.
 As well, the small size of go-routines is very effective in the sense that it's far better when it comes to context switching and swap-in and swap-out.
 But, no matter how effective the go-routine management is, running those many go-routines concurrently (I'm using concurrently and parallelly loosely here, and thus, to mean the same) should still make us believe that we may need to revist the approach.

+Keeping the concurrently running go-routines at a generously limited size is a better approach.
+This is important because creating too many worker go-routines can lead to performance issues and resource contention.